IsaacGonzalez03/IsaacGonzalez03/README.md

-# Howdy!

-### My name is Isaac Gonzalez and I am a Full-Stack Developer!
+### My name is Isaac Gonzalez and I am a Full-Stack Dev!

-### After college I worked in the medical field a few years and wanted to make some improvements to the software we were using.
-I asked myself how hard can it be?
-Turns out it was hard enough for me to change career paths completely!

-### Been loving everything about it!

-### Currently learning Angular and NgRX!

-### I was participating in my companies Dev training for the past 3 months!
-It was awesome and I learned a lot!

 ### Feel free to message me about projects and or my hobbies down below - email/linkedin